matloff/worthycsds/README.md

 Success in the real world stems perhaps 20% from technical ability and 80% skill in interpersonal relations.
 Don't be a hermit.
-Join the CS Club.
+Join the CS or Stat Club.
 Volunteer to help out in your department's or your university's annual Open House.
 Know what's going on in the outside world.
 Read something other than science fiction or fantasy.
 Think carefully about the societal implications of technology.

 ## Possibly engage in undergraduate research